 - One podiatrist rubs ointment along the plantar fascia for foot strains, using this product to massage and loosen tissue.

 - A deep tissue massage therapist regularly uses level 3 massage oil for deep tissue massage.
 She reports that her patients ache less following treatment because of the analgesics in the oil.
-Instead, they leave her table feeling instant relief.
+Instead, they leave her table feeling relief.

 Questions about CBD